anatoleabe/sm360-backend-anatole/README.md

 # SM360 Backend Tech Assignment - By Anatole
 This is a Java Spring Boot project that serves as the backend for SM360 and implements a REST service for managing listings for online advertising services.

+#Prerequisites
+Before installing and running the SM360 backend project, you will need to have the following installed on your system:

+- Java 17
+- Maven 3.6.0 or higher

 # Features
 The SM360 backend project includes the following features: